What is an Embedded System?

-Industrial Embedded Computer Systems are designed with a purpose that is unique to their user/s.
+Embedded Computer Systems are a combination of a computer processor (CPU), memory, and input/output peripheral devices, they are designed with a purpose that is unique to their user/s.
 Therefore, they are able to perform specific functions, within a range of Harsh Environments, such as Marine, Vehicle and Rail.
 In essence, Embedded Systems process information and control, monitor or assist the operation of both equipment and machinery.

 How do Embedded Systems work?

 Embedded System works by incorporating a rugged motherboard into an industrial enclosure, with associated I/O (Input and Output) and a Embedded OS Software to fulfil a function in an embedded environment.
 The computing element is an Embedded Motherboard, which is the feature packed small form factor, heart of an Embedded System.
 Specialist I/O such as video capture, communication ports, digital and analogue signals are connected into the computing heart for the system to work.

 An embedded operating system runs on the embedded system allowing application software to utilise the features to provide the required functionality in the embedded environment.

 The computing heart of an embedded system is an industrial grade PC motherboard with the relevant performance and I/O requirements.
 The embedded motherboard will be a form factor such as 3.5 SBC, Pico-ITX, Nano-ITX or UTX.